Blind Spots/ Swing Turns Truck Accidents

 It’s not the trucker who is most often in peril: It’s everyone else.

 By understanding some of the key causational factors in trucking accidents, motorists can anticipate and avoid dangerous situations wherever possible.
-For those who have already been involved in a South Florida truck accident, recognizing exactly what happened – and why – will help you to better understand your rights.Blind Spots
+For those who have already been involved in a South Florida truck accident, recognizing exactly what happened – and why – will help you to better understand your rights, as our Fort Lauderdale lawyers can explain.Blind Spots

 A blind spot is a large area around the vehicle where the driver is unable to see, even when mirrors, seats and other equipment are properly adjusted.